Clan and Dojo Overview

 How do I quit or leave a clan?

-1. Access your clan menu by clicking on your dojo in the solar system map.
+1. Access your Clan menu by clicking on your Dojo in the Star Chart.

 2. Right-click on your name in the clan player list and then click "Leave Clan"